 These developments were built on a solid vision, but were not executed in a way that could evolve and change with the modern day organization-- much less the regulatory change, cybersecurity program complexity, and needs of both security and business leadership.
 CISOs and security leaders need to easily communicate their posture to executive management, have a single source of truth to reference all of their program data, and show program success based on metrics that everyone can get behind.
 The operational teams within the cybersecurity program need to know where to remediate for the best return on investment (ROI), they need to manage compliance as a continuous, “always on” function and consistently be in sync on what the most effective plan of action is both now and in the future.

 These objectives are difficult to achieve in a single product.
-Many of the first GRC technologies took to a bottom-up as opposed to a top-down approach to building their technologies, focus on on operational functionalities and features that would allow risk and compliance teams to get as granular as possible with relationships between assets and risks, departments, policies and procedures.
-This approach, however, led to complex solutions that serve their purpose and are excellent for many functions, but rarely help organizations achieve the vision of an agile, always-on, continuous and risk-aware information security program.
+Many of the first GRC technologies took to a bottom-up as opposed to a top-down approach to building their technologies, focus on operational functionalities and features that would allow risk and compliance teams to get as granular as possible with relationships between assets and risks, departments, policies and procedures.
+These GRC best practices, however, led to complex solutions that serve their purpose and are excellent for many functions, but rarely help organizations achieve the vision of an agile, always-on, continuous and risk-aware information security program.

 According to Gartner, 69 percent of organizations are not confident that their current GRC activities will be enough to meet their future needs.

 In addition, enterprise organizations often take anywhere between 1,000 to more than 10,000 hours to complete a cybersecurity risk or compliance assessment.
-Gartner coined the term “Integrated risk management (IRM)” to speak to the future needs of information security organizations-- in the context of what everyone only knew as GRC at the time.
-We see legacy GRC players shifting over to IRM in terms of messaging, but in the current state, the technology of these players remains fundamentally the same.
+Gartner coined the term “Integrated risk management (IRM)” to speak to the future needs of information security organizations, releasing the first magic quadrant for integrated risk management in 2018 supplanting what everyone only knew as GRC at the time.
+We see the shift of legacy GRC to IRM in terms of messaging, but in the current state, the technology of these players remains fundamentally the same.